pacificns/Rock-Paper-Scissor/README.md

 - Follow on-screen instructions to make your choice.
 - See if you can beat the computer!

-License: This project is open-source and released under the MIT License.
+License: This project is open-source.

 Project Status: Actively maintained.